Get ready for my Banana poster...

 The biocontrol’s effects were larger in controlled environments and in relatively shorter experiments, when the plants were drenched with biocontrol inoculums, suggesting that greenhouse experiments might be over-optimistic for predicting biocontrol efficiency under field conditions

-We had to discard over half of the reported observations from 92 publications due to the lack of standard error or variance reporting.
+I had to discard over half of the reported observations from 92 publications due to the lack of standard error or variance reporting.
 While authors stated that they carried out 3-10 replications of experiments, in many cases, a summary table only contained the mean values and only letters (e.g. a, b, c) indicating statistically significant differences.
 Some inconsistencies of sample omittance were also observed in publications.
 Some articles did not report banana cultivars or genotypes or for FOC, did not report if it was Race 1 or TR4.

 It is necessary to standardise biocontrol experiments and their reporting for future experiments.